SciBorgs/SciGuides/reference-sheets/GitPractices.md

 # Introduction

 Git is a great tool for teams to collectively work on a project together.
 Conceptualizing the way git is structured is somewhat difficult for people who are very new to the subject, but this guide should make it super easy and digestible!
 After the explanation of concepts and definitions of terms, there is a Usage section where you will learn the commands to use git in the command line.
-After firmly grasping the concepts, remembering the commands become simple tasks, and once you practice enough with them, they become somewhat second nature to a programmer.
+After firmly grasping the concepts, remembering the commands become simple tasks, and once you practice enough with them, they become second nature to a programmer.
 # Conceptualization

+Before conceptualizing the ideas behind the various command line inputs, remembering the actual command line inputs is a little bit confusing.
+Although it is possible to learn **how** to use git and program with that, it is much better to learn **how git works** and then build off of that.
+Therefore, before going over the individual command line inputs, we will go over the main concepts, what they mean, and how they contribute to programming for your team.

 ### Repositories